beginning of content

 Opioids

-Opioids (such as oxycodone, morphine and codeine) can be used to treat moderate to severe short-term (acute) pain.
+Opioids (such as oxycodone, morphine and codeine) can be used to treat moderate or severe short-term (acute) pain.
 Your doctor might prescribe them for pain relief after surgery or an injury, or for chronic pain in people with cancer.

-Only use opioids that are prescribed for you, and for the pain condition your doctor prescribed them — never share opioid medicines.
+Only use opioids that are prescribed for you, and for the pain condition your doctor prescribed them.
+Never share opioid medicines.

 Common side effects of opioids include: